and Isaac Shelton's unfinished breakfast.

 So in simple explanation, Jewitts ferry was in fact Evan’s ferry, but ‘the real Evan's ferry’ was 3 miles downstream.
 This is an important distinction because the two ferries are often mistaken as being the same.
 With the real Evan’s ferry receiving little attention until now.

-The definitive location of Evan’s ferry (historian Frank Walsh has published this as being 3 miles downstream from Jewitts ferry) was unknown, yet with a little topographic knowledge, construction concepts, and archeological aptitude, one can surmise the red 'X' in this photo is the best place for a river ferry landing in this vicinity.
+The definitive location of Evan’s ferry (historian Frank Walsh has published this as being 3 miles downstream from Jewitts ferry) was unknown, yet with a little topographic knowledge, construction concepts, and archeological aptitude, one can surmise the red 'X' in this photo is the best place for a river ferry landing in this vicinity, this is also where Riverpass is located.
 A flat clearing, sitting above the highwater mark, on a calm portion of the waterway, where the riverbanks are not too steep or too flat is ideal.

 These ferry sites became a hotspot for travelers to exchange information about the growing hostilities and rumors of a coming war concerning the natives of the area.
 On October 9th, 1855 just before dawn, the natives known as the Rogues began a vengeance filled murder spree, thus igniting the Rogue River Indian wars that lasted for more than a year.
 Starting at Jewetts ferry on the North side of the river they shot and killed some folks there.
 They then proceeded to murder every man woman and child they came across at homesteads along the river.
 For several miles, stealing horses or anything else they liked, then they would burn down all cabins and outbuildings.

 When the Natives reached Evans ferry around 6AM they found 25 year old Isaac Shelton, camped with some companions.
-The men took cover, but Isaac was too busy trying to cook himself a good hot breakfast in a skillet over a small fire.
+The men took cover, but Isaac was too busy cooking breakfast in a skillet over a small fire.
 In a flurry of gunshots, Isaac was shot four times, he had no chance to eat that final meal, he died in writhing agony 20 hours later.

 The most likely location of the historic North landing for Evan’s ferry is in the Southwest corner of Riverpass, and by default, where Isaac may have met his fate more than 150 years earlier.